underpin-project/dpp/README.md

 | data-source                   |  231 |

 ## List licenses per count
-This query shows all open source licenses used by UNDERPIN software in descending order of number of uses.
+`DPP-license-count` shows all open source licenses used by UNDERPIN software in descending order of number of uses.
 It takes care of some peculiarities:
 - "Conjunctive" licenses are represented as a blank nodes where `spdx:member` lists the constituent licenses
 - `ExtractedLicensingInfo` doesn't bind to a formal license URL with `licenseId`, but we can use `name` that is well-structured